dreamscape08/python/finalversion/PyBank/README.md

-# Unit 2 | Homework Assignment: Automate Your Day Job with Python

-1. Create a new GitHub repo called `python-analysis`.
-Then, clone it to your computer.

-2. In your local git repository, create a directory for both of the Python activities.
-Use folder names that correspond to the activities: **PyBank** and **PyRamen**.

-3. In each folder you just created, add a new file called `main.ipynb`.
-Remember that to create this file you will need to use JupyterLab to correctly generate the .ipynb file format.
-This will be the main notebook to run for each analysis.

-4. Push the above changes to GitHub.

 ## PyBank

-In this activity, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will be provided with a financial dataset in this file: [budget_data.csv](PyBank/Resources/budget_data.csv).
-This dataset is composed of two columns,**Date and Profit/Losses**.
+[budget_data.csv](PyBank/Resources/budget_data.csv).
+The dataset requires a two column structure,**Date and Profit/Losses**.

-Your task is to create a Python script that analyzes the records to calculate each of the following:
+The script analyzes the records to calculate each of the following:

 **The total number of months included in the dataset.**